-In response to the Government's four year Revenue Support Grant settlement, the Council submitted an efficiency plan outlining how the Council will be addressing financial pressures in accepting the settlement offer.
-Additionally, as detailed above, a new four year efficiency plan was presented to coincide with the 2017/18 Budget and updated MTFP presented in February 2018 to outline plans to meet the budget deficit over the four year period.
+As discussed, a new four year efficiency plan was presented to coincide with the 2017/18 Budget and updated MTFP presented in February 2018 to outline plans to meet the budget deficit over the four year period.
 There is a well established quarterly reporting process to Cabinet which monitors in year financial performance and identifies any risks in achieving the Efficiency Plan.
+As discussed above, a review of the Efficiency Plan was undertaken when setting the Budget and MTFP in February 2019, and the opportunity was taken to revise the expected timing of savings.

-In terms of the Council's cash and liquidity position, detailed forecasts of cash flows are maintained for the 12 months following the date of the audit so up to 31st July 2019.
+In terms of the Council's cash and liquidity position, detailed forecasts of cash flows are maintained for the 12 months following the date of the audit - so up to 31st July 2020.
 These are compared against actual cash flows on a daily basis by the Council's Finance team.
-The treasury function is scrutinised by the Audit & Accounts Committee.
+The Treasury function is scrutinised by the Audit & Accounts Committee.

-2017/18 Financial Performance
+2018/19 Financial Performance